Why Some Personal Injury Cases Go to Trial

 - Analyzing evidence and preparing for the upcoming trial

 - Identifying and addressing issues that might arise and preparing possible solutions

 Speak to an Experienced Personal Injury Lawyer Today

 Abel Law Firm has represented injured clients in Oklahoma City for over 45 years.
 Our award-winning trial attorneys have received recognition from Super Lawyers, the Million Dollar Advocates Forum, and other prestigious organizations.
-We hold a 10.0 Superb rating from Avvo, and an AV Preeminent rating from Martindale-Hubbell, the highest possible ratings law firms can receive.
+We hold a 10.0 Superb rating from Avvo and an AV Preeminent rating from Martindale-Hubbell, the highest possible rating law firms can receive.

 You can count on us to advocate for your rights and fight for the compensation and justice you deserve.
 Call our Oklahoma City personal injury attorneys at (405) 239-7046 for a free consultation today if you were hurt in an accident due to someone else’s negligence.